david-abell/personal-portfolio/src/content/projects/transport-tracker.md

 ## General Information

-This is an easy to use alternative to the TFI Live transit App.
+This is an easy to use alternative to the TFI Live transport App.

 ## Features

 - Search public bus and train schedules across Ireland for their favorite travel routes.
-- Save favorite transit stops for quick future access.
+- Save favorite transport stops for quick future access.
 - View scheduled and real arrival estimates for upcoming trains and buses.
 No more wondering when your bus is actually supposed to arrive.
 - Select trips to display current or estimated train or bus positions.